 Why should we do performance reviews?

-Performance reviews are a vital tool for gauging how employees are performing against personal and business goals and to give them important feedback, guidance, and encouragement so they succeed and keep developing.
+Performance reviews are a vital tool for gauging how employees are performing against personal and business goals and giving them important feedback, guidance, and encouragement so they succeed and keep developing.

 They are also an effective way to identify poor performance and implement strategies to address it (e.g. extra training and support) before it becomes entrenched.